northwesternmutual/regent/README.md

 import regent from 'regent';
 import logic from './greeting-logic'

-// Running init allows you to inject custom evaluators,
+// Running init allows you to inject custom predicates,
 // we will get to that later
 const { findFirst } = regent.init();